-- Refer to hospital if there are symptoms and signs of: - Severe systemic infection - Intraorbital or periorbital problems (e.g. periorbital cellulitis, displaced eyeball, double vision) - Intracranial complications (e.g. features of meningitis) - Symptoms lasting < 10 days - Do NOT offer an antibiotic - Advice - Acute sinusitis is usually caused by a virus and takes 2-3 weeks to resolve - Symptoms, such as fever, can be managed using paracetamol or ibuprofen - Some people may find some relief using nasal saline or nasal decongestants - Can be given intranasal corticosteroid for congestion - Medical advice should be sought if symptoms worsen rapidly, if they do not improve in 3 weeks or become systemically unwell - Symptoms lasting > 10 days but <4wks - Commonly bacterial infection - Consider high-dose nasal corticosteroid for 14 days for adults and children > 12 years old (e.g. mometasone) - May improve symptoms but unlikely to affect duration of illness - Could cause systemic side-effects - Consider NO antibiotic prescription or back-up prescription - Watchful waiting for up to 10d and then give amoxicillin - Antibiotics are unlikely to change the course of the illness - The back-up prescription should be used if symptoms get considerably worse of it is still has not improved by 7 days - 1st line: phenoxymethylpenicillin - NOTE: clarithromycin if penicillin allergy

-- 2nd line: co-amoxiclav - Advise patients to seek medical advice if they develop complications or their symptoms don't improve/worsen
+- Refer to hospital if there are symptoms and signs of: - Severe systemic infection - Intraorbital or periorbital problems (e.g. periorbital cellulitis, displaced eyeball, double vision) - Intracranial complications (e.g. features of meningitis) - Symptoms lasting < 10 days - Do NOT offer an antibiotic - o Advice - Acute sinusitis is usually caused by a virus and takes 2-3 weeks to resolve - Symptoms, such as fever, can be managed using paracetamol or ibuprofen - Some people may find some relief using nasal saline or nasal decongestants - Can be given intranasal corticosteroid for congestion - Medical advice should be sought if symptoms worsen rapidly, if they do not improve in 3 weeks or become systemically unwell - Symptoms lasting > 10 days but <4wks - Commonly bacterial infection - Consider high-dose nasal corticosteroid for 14 days for adults and children > 12 years old (e.g. mometasone) - May improve symptoms but unlikely to affect duration of illness - Could cause systemic side-effects - Consider NO antibiotic prescription or back-up prescription - Antibiotics are unlikely to change the course of the illness - The back-up prescription should be used if symptoms get considerably worse or it has still not improved by 7 days - 1st line: phenoxymethylpenicillin - NOTE: clarithromycin if penicillin allergy - 2nd line: co-amoxiclav - Advise patients to seek medical advice if they develop complications or their symptoms don't improve/worsen